WilloWispGames/WilloWispGames.github.io/_posts/2016-06-25-NoobToProIntro.md

 ---

 Torque3D is a vision.
 It is an engine unlike any other in that is is driven by its community.
-With no community there is no Torque.
+Without community there is no Torque.
 Where many may view this as a weakness, it is indeed Torque's greatest strength.
 When you have tech that's been developed over years of time by a dedicated community, chances are you're going to have a strong platform from which to build.